Basic bank accounts

 If you’re looking for a simple way to open a bank account, but with more flexibility in managing your money, you may want to consider opening an account with a digital-only challenger bank.

-Like a high-street bank, some of these online-only banks offer Financial Services Compensation Scheme protection, meaning that if the bank ever hits financial trouble, your deposits will be protected by the government up to an £85,000 limit.
+Like a high-street bank, these online-only providers offer Financial Services Compensation Scheme protection, meaning that if the bank ever hits financial trouble, your deposits are protected up to £120,000 per person per financial institution.

-With Starling Bank, you can choose from a personal account that charges no fees for overseas ATM withdrawals or transactions and offers some in-credit interest.
+With Starling, you can choose from a personal account that charges no fees for overseas ATM withdrawals or transactions.
 With Revolut, as well as all the regular functions of a basic current account, you have the flexibility to transfer money abroad in more than 30 currencies with the interbank exchange rate and its multi-currency card lets you hold up to 30 currencies at a time.

 There are also UK banking providers who specialise in offering personal accounts that you can open without a credit check, such as Zempler and thinkmoney though these accounts come with a fee.